 - Wheat germ

-While it's generally safe to experiment with these kinds of foods, don't expect miracles and avoid extreme changes to your diet.
-Be sure to make changes slowly, and track your dietary changes and symptoms in a symptom journal to get an accurate gauge of what may be helping.
-You should always work with your doctor to decide what methods to try and how successful your treatments are.
+While it's generally safe to eat these foods, don't expect miracles.
+It's also best to avoid extreme dietary changes and to introduce changes slowly.
+Tracking your dietary changes and symptoms in a symptom journal can give you an accurate gauge of what may be helping.
+Be sure to involve your doctor in your decisions.

 When you take medications that raise your NE levels, you might be told to notify your doctor if you become "too happy."
 That's because it's a sign of high NE levels, which can also cause symptoms such as: